 How SpamTitan Filters Out Spam and Malicious Emails

-To significantly enhance Office 365 security it is necessary to adopt a defense in depth approach.
+To significantly improve spam filtering on Office 365 it is necessary to adopt a defense in depth approach.
 The security settings of Office 365 can be tweaked, but this can be a complicated process and even if the optimal settings are found, the level of protection is often found to be inferior to a third party Office 365 spam filtering solution.